 2. More distractions

-Remote employees need to be able to remain disciplined throughout their day in order to avoid certain distractions while at home.
-For some people, this is easy to do, but can struggle to switch into ‘work mode’ when working from home.
+Remote employees need to stay disciplined throughout their day in order to avoid certain distractions while working from home.

 3. Decreased sense of belonging and connection